 Job list page

-The Job list page provides a quick glance at key information about jobs run in the console.
-It also gathers information for jobs run on the orchestrator command-line interface.
+The Job list page provides a quick glance at key information about jobs run from the console.
+It also gathers information for jobs run from the orchestrator command-line interface.

-Jobs are organized by type: Puppet run, Task, and Plan (a plan combines multiple tasks and runs them with a single Bolt command).
-And they are sorted by the date and time of the job's most recent status change; when the job started, stopped, or completed.
+Jobs are organized by type: Puppet run, Task, Plan (a plan combines multiple tasks and runs them with a single Bolt command) and Scheduled.
+And they are sorted by the date and time of the job's most recent status change; when the job started, stopped, completed or is scheduled to run.

 - In progress

 - Finished with failures

 There's also a link to the profile of the user who ran the job.
 If a user record has been deleted, the UUID for that user appears instead.